Month: March 2022

 Benefits of Virtual Meetings

 There is no doubt that the last few months of the COVID-19 pandemic have contributed to the rise of virtual meetings.
-While it might seem like online meetings would make holding discussions or developing processes disjointed, virtual meetings have several advantages – especially when gathering in-person is difficult or impossible.
+While it might seem like online meetings would make holding discussions or developing processes disjointed, there are several advantages of virtual meetings – especially when gathering in person is difficult or impossible.

 As the phases of reopening are varied, the option of meeting in person might not be a possibility, or desire, for every board.
-For condominiums in particular, this raises concerns around the ability to not only hold board meetings but other larger and equally important gatherings such as town hall meetings or AGMs.
+For condominiums in particular, this raises concerns around the ability to not only hold board meetings but also other larger and equally important gatherings such as town hall meetings or annual general meetings (AGMs).
 Virtual platforms overcome the physical obstacles by allowing those meetings to take place anyway and for decision-making processes to move forward in an informed and timely fashion.

-Without virtual meetings, board meeting and owners’ meetings might not be possible.
+Without virtual meetings, board meetings and owners’ meetings might not be possible.
 This results in your board putting off decisions and actions that need to be addressed now.
-Virtual meetings allow those next steps to take place and accomplish many other tasks that could not otherwise be completed when in-person meetings are challenging or out of the question.
+Therefore, one of the key benefits of virtual meetings is that they allow those next steps to take place and for tasks to be accomplished that could not otherwise be completed when in-person meetings are challenging or out of the question.

 Virtual meetings make the decision-making process more productive and efficient.
 Sometimes progress can only be achieved with regular verbal and visual check-ins and ongoing communication — a tangled e-mail thread amongst board members and management just won’t cut it.
 Virtual meetings keep things moving.